Captainlearyo/Clay_OLeary_m1_project_reflections/README.md

 ### Project Overview

 #### List out the tools you used:
-1.
+1. rspec
-2.
+2. gems
-3.
+3. git hub
 ...

-#### Write a 1-2 sentence synopsis of what this project does:
+#### Write a 1-2 sentence synopsis of what this project does: we creted a connect 4 game that can play aginst a computer

 ### Reflection Questions:
 **1. What was your pairing style like?
 How did you manage your Github work flow?
-What are your thoughts on that workflow?**<br />
+What are your thoughts on that workflow? we both preferd to work async and had a meeting when we needed to merge**<br />
 **2. What skill do you feel you have a better handle on after working on this project?
-What skill has this project lead you to realize you need more practice on?**<br />
+What skill has this project lead you to realize you need more practice on? reading into details and setting up working relations **<br />
 **3. What strategies help you best work with others?
-What would you like others to know about how you work best?**<br />
+What would you like others to know about how you work best? having fast efficinat meeting so we dont get ttired of eah other**<br />

 ## Group Project

 ### Project Overview

 #### List out the tools you used:
-1.
+1. spec harness
-2.
+2. git hub
-3.
+3. Slack huddle
 ...

 #### Write a 1-2 sentence synopsis of what this project does:
+the futbol project works with several CSV data sets and returns varius values
 ### Reflection Questions:
 **1. Group: What conflicts came up and how did you resolve them?
-This could look like different opinions on how to code a method, what to name a class, when to do stand ups, or communication breakdowns.**<br />
+This could look like different opinions on how to code a method, what to name a class, when to do stand ups, or communication breakdowns. most issues could be solved during huddles when each member was abke to discuss issues.**<br />
 **2. Pick 1 technical concept you used for this project (look back at our lessons and the learning goals of the project to pick this).
-Explain what this concept is, how it works, and give an example of where you used this in your code.**<br />
+Explain what this concept is, how it works, and give an example of where you used this in your code.
+  **<br />
 **3. Describe your team’s code review process.
-How did you ensure your end product worked and was of high quality?**<br />
+How did you ensure your end product worked and was of high quality? we had 2 people review each pull before merging, we also reviewed the main in the huddles**<br />